LdotJdot/TDS/README.md

 TDS is a powerful, efficient, and user-friendly application designed to help you quickly locate and manage files on your Windows system.
 It is developed using the latest C# 9 and Avalonia UI technologies and compiled under AOT (Ahead-Of-Time) for optimal performance.

+Now it is a single .exe file less than 29MB!

 ## Features

 - **Speed**: Ultra-fast search capabilities to find files in the blink of an eye.